 - Close contacts = those who were within 6 feet for more than 15 minutes total in a 24-hour period, when the person who tested positive was contagious.

-- If a close contact has been fully vaccinated (2 weeks or more has passed since completing the single dose or two dose series), is within 3 months following receipt of the last dose in the series and does not have symptoms since the exposure that person does not need to quarantine.
+- If a close contact has been fully vaccinated (2 weeks or more has passed since completing the single dose or two dose series) and does not have symptoms since the exposure that person does not need to quarantine.

 - Contagious = starts 2 days before symptoms appear (or 2 days before positive test, if you have no symptoms), through the end of the isolation period.